folio-org/ui-reading-room/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

 ## Introduction
-The `ui-reading-room` module facilitates the verification of patron access to the reading room, ensuring that staff users can efficiently manage and track patron privileges and access permissions.
+The `ui-reading-room` module facilitates the verification of patron access to the reading room, allowing staff user to efficiently manage and log patron entries.

 ## Prerequisites